divanov2004/pset-4/README.md

 Prompt the user to enter a non-negative integer.
 Is this number prime?

-Your code needs to support all numbers in the range [`0`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`0`, `Number.MAX_SAFE_INTEGER`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a valid integer.

 There are two possible outputs.
 * `Prime.`